 If you find a 360-degree cylinder doesn't perform in Facebook as an interactive image, setting it manually to equirectangular might help.
 But be aware that different projection types produce slightly different visual behaviour.
 If you want to experiment it is useful to test with Facebook posts set to 'Only Me' privacy.

 You may set the North point in your panorama if you like, although this isn't required metadata and is only minimally used by services at this time.
 The same applies to custom horizons, which can only be set when the 'Legacy Cylinder Output' option is turned off.

-Virus warning from Avast anti-virus software?
-In 2016 and again in 2017 a version of Avast's security software for Windows reported the Win32:Xpaj-gen virus inside the zip archive.
+Every year or so a version of Avast's security software for Windows reports finding a virus inside the software zip archive.
 This is a known 'false positive' alert.
 It has been fixed in recent Avast updates, although this could crop up again.
-To be 100% clear: the virus report by Avast software is a false positive; the zip archive is clean (and it has actually never been near a PC until it is downloaded to one!), and updating the Avast virus definitions (and using another anti-virus tool) cures the problem.
+To be 100% clear: the virus report by Avast software is a false positive; the zip archive is clean – and it has actually never been near a PC until it is downloaded to one!
+Updating the Avast virus definitions (and using another anti-virus tool) cures the problem.

 This software is free to use, of course, although tips help me pay for my development costs.
-If you like it please visit the IVRPA Facebook page and show us what you're doing.
-Bug reports and questions are also welcome – you can find me on Twitter (@thatkeith) and Facebook (https://www.facebook.com/thatkeithmartin) or see the Contact page for direct contact details.
+If you like it please tag me in your Facebook panorama post to show me what you're doing.
+Bug reports and questions are also welcome.
+You can find me on Twitter (@thatkeith) and Facebook (https://www.facebook.com/thatkeithmartin) or see the Contact page for direct contact details.

 See below for a link to older versions.

 Facebook supports both equirectangular and cylindrical panoramas.
 Cylinder panoramas that are taller than 86° and are a full 360° around will automatically be tagged as equirectangular to help produce the right visual behaviour in Facebook, but you can override this if you prefer.